Haselnussbomber/HaselTweaks/README.md

   - An option is available to disable this for Crystals.
 - Enable click to open Map: Allows you to open the map with the gathering marker in said zone.
   - An option is available to disable this for Crystals.
-- Auto-refresh Material List/Recipe Tree: Refreshes the material list and/or recipe tree after an item has been bought, crafted, fished or gathered.
+- Auto-refresh Material List/Recipe Tree: Refreshes the material list and/or recipe tree when the inventory has changed.
 - Restore Material List on Login: The material list will reopen with the same recipe and quantity each time you log in as long as the window is locked.
 - Add "Search for Item by Crafting Method" context menu entry: No more need to open the recipe tree first.